Generative inverse design of multimodal resonant structures for locally resonant metamaterials: Conclusions and future work

 Different extensions or applications of the work may be explored in future research.
 First of all, tuned resonator design is not only relevant to metamaterials, but also to other resonance-based vibration control solutions \cite{Sun1995, Dedoncker2022a}.
 The generative approach outlined here could be easily modified to consider more input or output variables.
 Consideration of additional translational or rotational degrees of freedom in the host-resonator coupling naturally leads to an expansion of the (scalar) dynamic mass into a mass matrix, which relates the interface (generalized) motion and force vectors \cite{Girard208}.
 Rotational coupling in particular can be used to address a directional dependency of wave propagation, for example in orthotropic plates \cite {Giannini2023}.
+The cVAE allows to use very different output variables, not necessarily the structures' dynamic properties.
+It could potentially be applied to static mechanical features, thermal, acoustic, or optical properties.

 On the machine learning level, more data-efficient training approaches, such as active learning, could be explored.
 It is so far not clear what the minimal amount of training samples should be, and how it is related to the amount of input and output parameters.
 User-friendliness and interactivity could be improved by providing more feedback and guidance.
 For instance, given the correlations in the training data, or the trained network's sensitivity to the inputs, it should be possible to estimate which combinations of performance attributes can be achieved and which design variables tend to have the largest impact on the performance.

-\paragraph{Acknowledgements} This work was funded by a Swiss Data Science Center project grant (C20-07).
-We express our gratitude to Luis Salamanca, Rafael Bischof, Aleksandra Anna Apolinarska, and Matthias Kohler for generously providing their code for the cVAE framework~\cite{Salamanca2023AugmentedStudy}, which we trained the generative inverse design model with.
+\paragraph{Acknowledgments} This work was funded by a Swiss Data Science Center project grant (C20-07).
+We express our gratitude to Luis Salamanca, Aleksandra Anna Apolinarska, and Matthias Kohler for generously providing their code for the cVAE framework~\cite{Salamanca2023AugmentedStudy2}, which we trained the generative inverse design model with.